OmSingh29/Number-plate-detector/README.md

 # Car-Number-Plates-Detection

-It detects number plates from the webcam feed and saves them in the 'plates' folder
+It detects number plates from the webcam feed and saves them in the 'plates' folder.
+Press 'S' key to save the image of number-plate.

 To run the script: